jonaspleyer/globalsearch-rs/README.md

 <p align="center">
     <img
-        width="400"
+        width="500"
         src="./media/logo.png"
+        alt="GlobalSearch-rs"
     />
     <p align="center">
         Global optimization with scatter search and local NLP solvers written in Rust
     </p>
 </p>

 `globalsearch-rs`: Rust implementation of the _OQNLP_ (_OptQuest/NLP_) algorithm from "Scatter Search and Local NLP Solvers: A Multistart Framework for Global Optimization" by Ugray et al. (2007).
-Combines scatter search metaheuristics with gradient-based local optimization for global optimization of nonlinear problems.
+Combines scatter search metaheuristics with local minimization for global optimization of nonlinear problems.

 Similar to MATLAB's `GlobalSearch` [2], using argmin, rayon and ndarray.